-Implementing Port State Measures
+Port State Measures to Stop Illegal Fishing

 The PSMA sets out the minimum controls a state should use when foreign fishing vessels enter, or apply to enter one of its ports, and to verify that all fish landed are legally caught.
 The ‘port State’ designates which of its ports can be used by foreign vessels and follows a set of standardised procedures to decide whether to allow the vessel to enter, to inspect the vessel and to report and share the results of the inspection with other port states.
 Follow-up actions to be taken, settlement of disputes, and the role of the vessel’s flag state are also included in the PMSA.

 However there are ways for illegal operators to circumvent these restrictions, for example by transhipping their catch at sea and receiving supplies from transport vessels.
 It’s therefore vital that any vessel identified as supporting illegal fishing vessels is also denied access to port.

 How will African States benefit from implementing port State measures?

 Information gathered in port can make costly, at-sea monitoring and control activities more targeted and effective.
 Full inspections, as required by the PSMA, help assess the risk that vessels have been involved in IUU fishing and then direct further action to where the risk is considered highest, saving time and resources and leading to a greater chance of successful enforcement action.
 The PSMA can be used to prohibit entry into port or use of port by vessels that are suspected of carrying out IUU fishing or related activities.

 Led by fisheries authorities with enhanced liaison with allied authorities, the implementation of the PSMA will bring with it institutional, organisational and operational benefits that will lead to more stringent and more effective port procedures for dealing with fishing vessels to improve control of the fisheries sector.

 Successful implementation will provide the necessary foundation for blue growth in the fisheries and maritime sectors.